Get the advice and support you need

 First Faculty Advising Panel

-Announcements of additional panels with other members of the faculty during the Fall term will be emailed to the LL.M. listserv and also posted here.
+Announcements of the first panel of 2019-2020 and additional panels with other members of the faculty during the Fall term will be emailed to the LL.M. listserv and also posted here.

 Find a Paper Supervisor

 Writing a paper under the supervision of a faculty member is an excellent way to engage with a faculty member and garner academic and other advice from that professor.
 If you need guidance on finding a paper supervisor, please feel free to consult with senior members of the Graduate Program administration.

 Working as a research assistant for a faculty member is another excellent way to engage with a faculty member and be exposed to cutting-edge research and/or advocacy.
 Research assistant opportunities are posted on the Administrative Updates page.

 The Graduate Program will present ongoing opportunities for LL.M. students to connect with faculty in an informal setting (nicknamed “FaculTEAs”), where LL.M.s can meet and talk to members of the faculty over tea, cookies, and other refreshments, and engage with them on various topics of mutual interest, e.g., music, sports.

 Announcements about FaculTEAs (and other opportunities for LL.M.s to hear from and engage with faculty members outside of the classroom) will be made via email to the LL.M. listserv.

 To help you navigate the extensive course offerings and find potential paper supervisors, senior members of the Graduate Program administration can provide specific guidance and recommendations.
 Jeanne Tai is also available to meet with LL.M. students interested in pursuing an academic career and/or applying to the S.J.D.